hackgvl/leaflet-google-sheets-template/README.md

 ### Render a Leaflet Map Showing the GeoJSON Data
 The index.html file loads the GeoJSON file into a local Javascript variable.
 Point this at your GeoJSON file and Leaflet will render the GeoJSON data.
-For example, you'll need to change this line to point at your PHP script that renders the JSON
+The magic line for loading a single layer map is

-var geoJsonData = JSON.parse(readJSON('http://example.com/my-map/geojson.php'));
+var geoJsonData = JSON.parse(readJSON('geojson.php'));

 Leaflet JS is using open MapQuest tiles.
 [As of July 2016](http://devblog.mapquest.com/2016/06/15/modernization-of-mapquest-results-in-changes-to-open-tile-access/), it's necessary to [register an account with MapQuest.
 Up to 15,000 views a month is free](https://developer.mapquest.com/plans).